inuyasha1027/besiege-game/README.md

 Day 55: drew out army control flow diagram and restructured Army.act() Day 56: fixed running bug, fixed farmer bug
-Day 57: fixed Noble and Patrol stuck bug, fixed faction borders
+Day 57: fixed Noble and Patrol stuck bug, fixed faction borders Day 58: fixed Merchant bug, added main menu, uploaded to princeton.edu Day 59:

-now:
-fix "travelling to" bug
-fix "in battle" issue for armies that try to enter battles make besieging armies able to attack, prevent bandits from besieging!

-figure out why armyPlayer is followed to its corner, not its center make sure armies are ejecting themselves from cities after garrisoning (autorepair) fix army following--path doesn't account for borders when chasing--should follow same path as party.

-add partyCap for nobles and player add castles
+now (mostly engine issues):
+make besieging armies able to attack (?) fix glitch in battles with army defeated and retreat time = 1 implement army repairing based on wealth (?)

 later:
-fix glitch in battles with army defeated and retreat time = 1 also figure out why some things happen twice? fix resting add cool loading screen

-test on android
+gameplay:

-change "back" button to use a stack implement army repairing based on wealth add populations add resting - in cities and outside - for player and others. think about natural occurances that can benefit or hurt you
+add resting - in cities and outside - for player and others. implement "honor" and baronage for player change "back" button to use a stack add populations add partyCap for nobles and player

- - forests, deserts, mountains, lakes, rivers, farmland etc smooth out camera centering consolidate battlePanel display using partyPanel's fix inefficiencies implement "honor" and baronage for player add minimap
+engine:
+also figure out why some things happen twice? fix army following--path doesn't account for borders when chasing--should follow same path as party. figure out why armyPlayer is followed to its corner, not its center

+map improvements:
+add castles
+add rivers (just more impassable edges--and check for in between corners) utilize map areas (farmland = more wealth, mountains make you slow, etc?)

+aesthetics:
+add rain/lightning!
+add cool loading screen
-add rivers (just more impassable edges--and check for in between corners) improve asthetics of map (add rough edges and noise/textures, roads, forests, other details) map scalable (
+consolidate battlePanel display using partyPanel's smooth out camera centering add minimap (use clipping?) improve asthetics of map (add rough edges and noise/textures, roads, forests, other details) test on android

 final map goals:
 40 cities (or bigger!)